-Do you wonder if you can exercise withd fibroids, those typically non-cancerous tumors in your uterus?
+Do you wonder if you can exercise with fibroids, those typically non-cancerous tumors in your uterus?
 It’s important to manage your care, especially with lifestyle choices.

 Sometimes, fibroids give you symptoms like heavy periods, pelvic pain or frequent urination.
 Treating your fibroids with a protocol like Uterine Fibroid Embolization should stop those symptoms.
 But if you aren’t quite ready to treat your fibroids, exercise can help you manage those symptoms.
 As long as you choose the right activities.
 So, to help you make smart choices, we’re sharing our top ‘dos and don’t’ for working out when you have fibroids.

 What Exercises will Hurt My Fibroids?

 Since you’re working out to stay healthy and manage your symptoms, avoid workouts that make symptoms worse.
-This means staying away from moves which put pressure on your stomach—think ab work such as sit-ups or crunches.
+This means staying away from moves that put pressure on your stomach—think ab work such as sit-ups or crunches.
 They may painfully press on your fibroids.
 Instead, try ab boosting moves like crunches that don’t pile on pelvic pressure.

 You should also stay away from lifting heavy weights, since this type of exercise can push more blood into your abdomen and lower body.
 Why is that a problem?
-By pushing more blood into your core, you’re increasing your fibroid’s blood supply.
+By moving more blood to your core, you increase your fibroid’s blood supply.
 And that could translate to additional fibroid growth, which is obviously not what you want.

 Finally, some HIIT (high-intensity interval training) workouts might hurt your fibroids.
 Since symptomatic fibroids can lead to heavy periods and anemia, they drain your body’s strength and energy.
 For that reason, extremely intense workouts could prove too much for your body.
 Now that you know which moves to skip, let’s focus on the exercises that can help reduce your fibroid symptoms.